romaschka1/Data-Structures-Algorithms/README.md

   // Start of the linked list
   let head = new ListNode(1, null);
-  // Dyncamic pointer, which needed to update values
+  // Dynamic pointer, which needed to update values
   // Set it to `head`, since `head` contains only one node let pointer = head;

   let secondNode = new ListNode(2, null);
-  // Add second node, to head
-  pointer.next = secondNode;
+  // Add the second node, to head pointer.next = secondNode;
   // Update `pointer` value, to keep appending new nodes
-  // If we will not update it, second value will be overrided by the third entry pointer = pointer.next;
+  // If we will not update it, the second value will be overridden by the third entry pointer = pointer.next;

   let thirdNode = new ListNode(3, null);